Cooper Flagg: Dallas Mavericks (2025–present)

-National team
+National team career

 Flagg played for the United States under-17 basketball team at the 2022 FIBA Under-17 Basketball World Cup.
 He was named to the All-Tournament Team after averaging 9.3 points, 10 rebounds, 2.9 blocked shots, and 2.4 steals per game as the United States won the gold medal.
-Flagg scored 10 points with 17 rebounds, eight steals, and four blocked shots in a 79-67 win over Spain in the final.
+Flagg scored 10 points with 17 rebounds, eight steals, and four blocked shots in a 79–67 win over Spain in the final.
 He was named the 2022 USA Basketball Male Athlete of the Year for his performance in the Under-17 World Cup and is the youngest player to win the award.